 This is like a simplified lapbook – all the great information without all the cutting and pasting.
 Print out this Russia Fact Book for your kids.
 It has pages on natural resources, religion, cities, language, holidays, and a map.
-On the cover is a picture of the Russian flag to color.
+On the cover is a picture of the flag to color.

 Step 3: Show What You Know